Categories

 Level Up (Library Reads)

 Do you take part in Library Reads, the monthly list of best books selected by librarians only?
 We’ve made it easy for you to find eligible diverse titles to nominate.
-Kelly Jensen has a guide to discovering upcoming diverse books, and Nora Rawlins of Early Word has created a database of upcoming diverse titles to nominate as well that includes information about series, vendors, and publisher buzz.
+Kelly Jensen has a guide to discovering upcoming diverse books, and Edelweiss has a new catalog dedicated to diverse titles, which is managed by Early Word Galley Chatter Vicki Nesting.
+Check it out!

 All right, friends.
-I’ll be back in on Friday!
-Have a good week!
+Back on Friday!

 —Katie McLain Horner, @kt_librarylady on Twitter.